thedittmer/dropbykitchen-svelte/content/episodes/chili-with-mitch.md

 location: "Mitch’s kitchen, Neosho, Missouri"
 tags: ["chili", "beef", "beer pairing", "Indian Springs Brewing", "comfort food", "cast iron"]
 youtubeId: "FIRST_EPISODE_ID"
-description: "We drop by Mitch’s house in Neosho to make a simple beef chili that pairs with beer from his brewery, Indian Springs Brewing Company.
-While the chili simmers, we talk about his journey from Methodist minister to brewery owner, his son who travels the world as a chef, and the local beer scene."
+excerpt: "I drop by Mitch’s house in Neosho to make a simple beef chili that pairs with beer from his brewery, Indian Springs Brewing Company.
+While the chili simmers, we talk about the local beer scene and his son who travels the world as a chef."
 recipe:
   ingredients:
     - "2 pounds ground beef"